gbagan/gmark/README.md

 - -t : the translations of the queries generated at step 2.
 - -o : the output directory for the query workload interface

+**Provided examples**
+We provide several examples of generated graphs, query workloads in internal format, html reports, translated queries, and query workload interfaces.

+You can find them in the directory *demo*, subdirectories *test*, *test-a*, *shop*, *shop-a*, *social*, *social-a*, *uniprot*, *uniprot-a*.

+These scenarios basically correspond to the aforementioned four configuration files from *use-cases*, and for each of them we generated versions without or with aliases (i.e., using integers as predicates or using real-world predicates specified in the configuration file, respectively).

 ## For more details about the gMark project, please refer to our technical report: http://arxiv.org/abs/1511.08386